lombardpress/lombardpress-schema/docs/diplomatic.md

 </p>
 ```

-Example of where a marginal note is made about a word or phrase in the text, such as in a gloss.
+Example where a marginal note is made about a word or phrase in the text, such as in a gloss.

 ``` xml
 <p>